 A low hemoglobin count is a commonly seen blood test result.
 Hemoglobin (Hb or Hgb) is a protein in red blood cells that carries oxygen throughout the body.

-A low hemoglobin count is generally defined as less than 13.5 grams of hemoglobin per deciliter (135 grams per liter) of blood for men and less than 12 grams per deciliter (120 grams per liter) for women.
+A low hemoglobin count is generally defined as less than 13.2 grams of hemoglobin per deciliter (132 grams per liter) of blood for men and less than 11.6 grams per deciliter (116 grams per liter) for women.
 In children, the definition varies with age and sex.
-The threshold differs slightly from one medical practice to another.
+These thresholds may differ slightly from one medical practice to another.

 Normally low hemoglobin counts